What Is the Difference Between Classical and Operant Conditioning Quizlet

 Key Differences Between Classical and Operant Conditioning

 The primary distinction between classical and operant conditioning lies in the nature of the stimuli and responses involved.
 Classical conditioning deals with involuntary responses to stimuli, whereas operant conditioning focuses on voluntary actions influenced by consequences.
-Now, in classical conditioning, the subject does not have control over the response; it is an automatic reaction.
+In classical conditioning, the subject does not have control over the response; it is an automatic reaction.
 Here's one way to look at it: a person might feel anxious (involuntary response) when hearing a specific song associated with a past traumatic event.

 How Classical and Operant Conditioning Work: A Step-by-Step Breakdown